 If your organisation is interested in getting access to NCI capabilities, fill in this form.

-The National Computational Merit Allocation Scheme (NCMAS) provides researchers with access to Australia’s major national computational facilities, namely NCI, the Pawsey Supercomputing Centre, MASSIVE and Flashlite, through a merit-based selection process.
-In total, NCMAS distributes around 320 MSU of computing time to applicants.
-The main call for applications is made annually around August for allocations to start the following January for up to 12 months.
+The National Computational Merit Allocation Scheme (NCMAS) provides researchers with annual access to Australia’s major national computational facilities, namely NCI and the Pawsey Supercomputing Research Centre, through a merit-based selection process.
+In total, NCMAS distributes around 700 million units of computing time to meritorious applicants from around Australia.
+The main call for applications is made annually around August for allocations to start the following January for 12 months.
 Applications are made through the NCMAS portal.

 NCI Start-up Scheme